 Electric/ Invisible Fence (Underground)

-An electric fence comes with a transmitter, receiver collar, wire that requires you to bury under the ground, creating an invisible barrier surrounding the area you want to enclose your dog in, and flags to mark your property boundary and for training purposes.
+An electric fence for dogs comes with a transmitter, receiver collar, wire that requires you to bury under the ground, creating an invisible barrier surrounding the area you want to enclose your dog in, and flags to mark your property boundary and for training purposes.

-This type of dog fence is also known as an underground or invisible fence because it’s virtually undetectable, allowing you to keep your pup in without building a physical fence along the border of your property.
+This type of dog fence is also known as an underground or invisible dog fence because it’s virtually undetectable, allowing you to keep your pup in without building a physical fence along the border of your property.
 This gives your home a cleaner look overall, and of course, more aesthetically pleasing, making it one of the most popular fences for dogs.

 It will cost you significantly less than most fences and requires much less work in terms of maintenance.
 Let’s take chain-link type, for example.
 They can cost between $15 to $40 per foot for material and installation, which can easily set you back thousands of dollars.
 In contrast, an electric fence only costs around $200 to $400 and can cover lands up to 4 acres in size, depending on the brand.
 Not to mention, they are expandable (you, of course, need to pay for the additional wire and flags), plus you’ll have the flexibility to customize the shape to suit your needs.